Redsskull/date-knight/README.md

 ### [Mikaela](https://www.linkedin.com/in/mikaela-virtucio/)

 Mika is a nurse transitioning to software development.
-She is early in the process but has already put her all into this new direction.
+She has already put her all into this new direction.
 She loves learning new, difficult things and considers herself “a programmer embracing their cognitive masochism”.
 Mika combines her two passions by developing projects relating to the medical field.
 Mika’s enthusiasm for this project has been clear from the start and she has injected a sense of pace and movement to keep the momentum going.
 Mika has been on hand to design the look of the website, code the footer and write the readme.

 ### [Yagavi](www.linkedin.com/in/yagavi-kannadhasan-7538409b)